 In this comprehensive comparison, we discussed many different Oracle GoldenGate alternatives.
 We first walked through Oracle GoldenGate and shown the capabilities it offers for data integration and why you need alternatives.
 Next, we dived into ten alternative solutions, including their features, pros, and cons of each option.
 At this point, you should be able to settle on an option that best satisfies the data requirements of your project and matches your team's ability to implement it.

 However, some of the options presented may be technical, require a specialized skill set, or be less flexible than others.
 Arcion is one of the Oracle GoldenGate alternatives that meet the requirements for a flexible, intuitive, easy-to-manage data integration solution.
 It is available in both on-premises and cloud offerings and has connectors to the most popular database systems.
 Arcion is also incredibly quick to configure and delivers extremely performant data pipelines.
-To get started today, download Arcion Self-hosted or sign up for Arcion Cloud for free (no payment info required) and unlock the power of your data through zero data loss and zero downtime pipelines in minutes.
+To get started today, schedule a personalized demo today with our database expert.